No Excuses (Alice in Chains song): Composition

-The song's sound (and that of the entire EP) is a departure from some of the band's better-known, heavier work.
-Guitarist Jerry Cantrell's subtle guitar riffs built around suspended chords (as well as drummer Sean Kinney's soft, syncopated drumming) help lend an unusually airy feel to the song.

 "No Excuses" is based around a jangly A-to-B major barre chord change, with the open B and E strings ringing out.

 Musical style

 "No Excuses" use of open, ringing strings has been compared to the style of American rock band R.E.M., while Guitar Player wrote that Kinney's "crisp, splashy" drum grooves could "turn The Police's Stewart Copeland's head".

-Lyrics

-The lyrics, penned by Cantrell, are thought to be about his unstable relationship with band vocalist Layne Staley, highlighting both their difficulties as well as their friendship.
-The final verse seems to come to a resolve in stating that Cantrell will "defend" Staley and that, should they grow further apart, he will "love (Staley) anyway."